 Most of us are aware of the importance of bringing safety and survival gear on hikes and overnight trips, but what about in your vehicle?

 There are a number of scenarios that could leave you stranded or delayed both in the city and outdoors.
 I’ve blown a tire in the middle of nowhere, helped others fix flats, been blocked by a random fallen tree and an unexpected road washout, and simply gotten lost.
-Especially in the winter, mountain pass travel can be challenging and it’s not out of the question to be stuck for a few hours or even overnight during bad weather conditions.
-In fact, I-90 has already been closed at least twice in the past week and we’re not even that far into winter yet!
+Especially in the winter, it’s not uncommon to be stuck at mountain passes due to bad conditions or road closures.

 If you do carry extra supplies in your vehicle, great job!
 Maybe it’s a good time to do a quick inventory to see if anything needs to be restocked.
 If you don’t, here’s a chance to create a little gift basket for yourself that could come in handy someday.
 I’ve put together 3 different groups of items that you should consider keeping in your vehicle:

 - Safety and survival items.

 - Optional extras.
 After all, there’s nothing wrong with turning an unplanned overnight into a fun adventure!

 Dead batteries, flat tires, and other mechanicals can happen whether you’re on forest roads or in the city.
 It’s always a good idea to have the following items in your vehicle regardless of your destination.
 You should also know how to change a flat tire and jump start a car.
 Need a refresher?
 Your vehicle manual should provide step-by-step instructions (a good reason to have one!) and I’ve also shared some videos and instructions at the bottom of this article.